yajirobee/logs/_posts/2024-09-13-book_systems_performance.md

     - > Kyber has shown improved storage I/O latencies in the Netflix cloud, where it is used by default.
 - 9.5.2 USE Method
   - > the observability tools (e.g., Linux iostat(1)) do not present per-controller metrics but provide them only per disk.
 There are workarounds for this: if the system has only one controller, you can determine the controller IOPS and throughput by summing those metrics for all disks.
+- 9.6.1 iostat
+  - > For resource usage and capacity planning, %util is important, but bear in mind that it is only a measure of busyness (non-idle time) and may mean little for virtual devices backed by multiple disks.
+  - > Nonzero counts in the rqm/s column show that contiguous requests were merged before delivery to the device, to improve performance.
+This metric is also a sign of a sequential workload.
+  - > The discard and flush statistics are new additions to iostat(1).
+Discard operations free up blocks on the drive (the ATA TRIM command), and their statistics were added in the Linux 4.19 kernel.
+Flush statistics were added in Linux 5.5.
+These can help to narrow down the reason for disk latency.
+- 9.6.4 pidstat
+  - > Some time later the page cache was flushed, as can be seen in the second interval output by the kworker/u4:1-flush-259:0 process, which experienced iodelay.
+- 9.6.5 perf
+  - > Often I/O will be queued and then issued later by a kernel thread, and tracing the block:block_rq_issue tracepoint will not show the originating process or user-level stack trace.
+In those cases you can try tracing block:block_rq_insert instead, which is for queue insertion.
+Note that it misses I/O that did not queue.
+  - > Disk I/O latency (described earlier as disk request time) can also be determined by recording both the disk issue and completion events for later analysis.
+- 9.6.8 biotop
+  - > By the time disk I/O is issued to the device, the requesting process may no longer be on CPU, and identifying it can be difficult. biotop(8) uses a best-effort approach: the PID and COMM columns will usually match the correct process, but this is not guaranteed.
+- 9.6.9 biostacks
+  - > I have seen cases where there was mysterious disk I/O without any application causing it.
+The reason turned out to be background file system tasks.
+- 9.6.14 SCSI Logging
+  - > Linux has a built-in facility for SCSI event logging.
+- 9.9 Tuning
+  - > While changing tunables can be easy to do, the default settings are usually reasonable and rarely need much adjusting.
+- 9.9.1 Operating System Tunables
+  - > For Linux, the container groups (cgroups) block I/O (blkio) subsystem provides storage device resource controls for processes or process groups.
+This can be a proportional weight (like a share) or a fixed limit.
+Limits can be set for read and write independently, and for either IOPS or throughput (bytes per second).

 # 11 Could Computing
 - 11.1.3 Capacity Planning